logeshl89/Pick_and_place_robot/README.md

-# Pick and Place Robot Simulation
+# Pick and Place Robot Simulation 🤖

-A complete ROS 2 simulation of a 3-DOF robotic arm with gripper performing autonomous pick and place operations in Gazebo.
+A complete ROS 2 simulation of a 3-DOF robotic arm with gripper performing autonomous pick and place operations in Gazebo. **Now implemented in Python for easier understanding and modification!**

 ## Features

+- **🐍 Python Implementation**: Easy to read, modify, and extend
 - **3-DOF Robotic Arm**: Base rotation + 2 arm joints with realistic joint limits
 - **2-Finger Gripper**: Prismatic joints for object grasping
 - **Gazebo Simulation**: Complete environment with table, objects, and target area